 “Not all those who wander are lost.”

-Everything seems to slow a little, nostalgia at an all time high, and my senses renewed to what is before me; to say I look forward to these months would be a grave understatement.
-Equally, though, the seasons changing bring with it a time of reflection on chapters past and foreshadowing the new ones to come.
+Everything seems to slow a little, nostalgia at an all time high, and my senses renewed to what is before me.
+The seasons changing equally bring with it a time of reflection, both on chapters past and ones to come.

 To be honest, putting aside time for reflection has not been something I have wanted to do or make a high priority.
 Marked with trials that seem rooted deep, facing uphill climb after uphill climb, this past year has left me feeling, admittedly, often in a place of hopelessness.
-Nevertheless, God has (through community, grace, and His unending love) continued to pursue my heart and not leave me in my wandering state.
+Nevertheless, God has continued to pursue my heart and not leave me in my wandering state.

 “The Lord will make a way for you where no foot has been before.
 That, which like a sea, threatens to drown you, shall be a highway for your escape.”
 Charles Spurgeon

 One day at a time.
 One step at a time.
 One.
 Day.
 At.
 A. Time.